victor1600/traversy-django/btre/MD files/models-migrations.md

 * Foreing keys
 * images:use model.ImageField().
 There is a media folder, Everything we upload will go to that media folder.
 We set the location inside the media folder we want our images to go to.
 * WE CANT SPECIFY THE DEFAULT FIELD WE WANT TO SHOW IN OUR ADMIN AREA USING THE STR METHOD
+* str method will be helpfull in admin area, what do we want to display about the object?
 example:

 ```python